nicole-dwenger/cdsvisual-imagesearch/README.md

 > This project relates to Assignment 2: Visual Image Search of the course Visual Analytics

+The purpose of the project was develop a tool to find similar images to a given target image.
+This can be useful to identify duplicates or sort images in clusters.
+Further, it could be practically implemented as an image recommender, i.e., *if you like this image, you might also like these images*.

 This repository contains scripts for two different methods to find images which are similar to a target image (1) using olor histograms and (2) using transfer learning, i.e. feature embeddings extracted from the pretrained model VGG16.
 The aim of developing scripts for two different methods was also to compare of their outputs and usability, which are discussed below.
-Finding similar images can have simple, practical motivations, e.g. sorting images, but it can also be used for e.g. image recommendation.

 ## Methods

 ### Data
-For this project, the [Oxford-17 flowers image dataset](https://www.robots.ox.ac.uk/~vgg/data/flowers/17/), containing 80 images for 17 different categories (total of 1360) was used.
+For this project, the [Oxford-17 flowers image dataset](https://www.robots.ox.ac.uk/~vgg/data/flowers/17/) was used.
+This dataset contains 80 images for 17 different categories (total of 1360 images).

 ### 1. Image search using color histograms
 Images can be represented by their distribution of color.
 In an RGB color space, color histograms display the how often each pixel intensity (between 0-255) occurs in each of the three color channels for a given image.
 These distributions can be compared using different distance metrics.
 The script in this repository extracts color distributions of each of the images and identifies similar images using the chi-square distance measure.

 ### 2. Image search using image embeddings
-Pretrained CNNs can be used to extract image embeddings.
-In other words, pretrained weights are predict a dense feature space, i.e. vector for a given image.
+Pre-trained CNNs can be used to extract image embeddings.
+In other words, pre-trained weights are used to predict a dense feature space, i.e., vector for each image.
 These vectors can be compared to find images which are visually similar.
-To do this, images were resized to fit to the input shape of VGG16, i.e. 224x224x3.
-The script in this repository extracts features of each resized image using the pretrained CNN VGG16 and finds similar images using the k-Nearest-Neighbour algorithm.
+In this project, the pre-trained model VGG16 is used to extract features of each image.
+These feature representations are then fed into a k Nearest Neighbour algorithm, to find the k most similar images to a given target image.

 ## Repository Structure